urmi-21/MetaOmGraph/CONTRIBUTING.md

 ## Running
 The main class is _MetaOmGraph_.
 Run the _MetaOmGraph.java_ project to start MetaOmGraph.

+## Exporting runnable JAR
+From Eclipse, run `maven build`.
+The `.jar` file will be compiled and stored in the `MetaOmGraph/target` directory.

 ## Getting help
 Please contact the developers through [email](http://metnetweb.gdcb.iastate.edu/MetNet_MetaOmGraph_download.php) if any help is required regarding setting up MetaOmGraph.